Eastern Europe, Croatia & the Balkans

 Known as the 'Pearl of the Adriatic' on the Dalmatian coast, Dubrovnik has been an important maritime town in the region for centuries.
 Surrounded by medieval walls, Dubrovnik is rich in history and an attractive city to explore filled with stunning architecture, museums and fountains.
 The best starting point for exploration is the Old Town, passing by Roland's Column, the Bell Tower and Sponza Palace.
 Stroll the Placa Stradun to get a feel for cosmopolitan life in the city.
 Make a stop at Big Onofrio´s Fountain where locals and tourists gather together at the well-known city meeting spot.
 A trip to Dubrovnik isn't complete without walking the city walls, 2km long, you can choose to take a tour or explore on your own.
 HIghlights along the city walls include Fort Minceta, Fort St. John, Fort Lawrence, Fort Revelin, and St. Luke’s Tower.
 There are 3 main entrances to the city walls, the principal one is located by the Inner Pile Gates.
 Escape the city on a ferry ride to Lopud Island, part of the Elafiti Islands and home to one of Croatia's most stunning beaches, Plaza Sunj.
 Estimated travel time: 1 hour

 Located in the Adriatic Sea off of the Dalmatian coast, the island of Hvar is one of Croatia's most populated and scenic islands.
 Filled with sunshine, the beautiful island is known for its lavender fields and vineyards in the interior and detailed Venetian-inspired architecture in the towns.
-On Day 12 enjoy a short 2 hour hike to a winery with a unique underwater cellar with submarine window view.
-Return by boat to Hvar town.
-Popular day trips include visiting the Pakleni Islands, easily accessible by boat, these islands offer a great escape for those wanting to spend a day relaxing on the beach.
+On Day 27 enjoy a scenic boat ride around the famous Pakleni islands, offering a great escape for those wanting to spend a day relaxing on the beach.
 Estimated travel time: 3 hours bus, 30 minutes on a ferry, 30 minutes bus

 Croatia's second-largest city, Split is an attractive place famed for the Roman Palace of the Emperor Diocletian.
 A UNESCO World Heritage Site, the palace is basically a city within a city as Split has been built around these impressive Roman ruins.
 Also worth a visit, St. Duje's cathedral is said to be the oldest cathedral in the world, built around 305 AD.
 A climb up the bell tower provides excellent views of Split and the surrounding port area.
 For other spectacular views of the city make sure to visit Marjan's peak.
 The area has nice hiking and biking trails for those that want to embrace nature and escape the port town.
 Estimated travel time: 1 hour by catamaran